New York / Chenango County

 What is the weather like in Greene, NY year-round?

-Residents in Greene experience all four seasons, with cold winters dipping to 13°F and warm summers reaching 80°F. The area receives about 39 inches of rainfall annually and enjoys sunshine on over half the days each year.
-This climate offers a balance of outdoor opportunities and seasonal variety.
+Greene experiences four distinct seasons, with warm summers reaching highs of 80°F and cold winters dipping to 13°F. The area receives about 39 inches of rainfall annually and enjoys sunshine on 51% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter